tenekev/tenekev.github.io/_posts/2023-03-03-internal-dns-for-your-tailscale-network.md

 ---

-> ✅ At this point you should have a working AdGuard that responds to DNS queries from your Tailnet.
-However AdGuard is **still not the default DNS server** for the Tailnet and also it has **no DNS rewrite rules** to point clients to your reverse proxy!
+> At this point you should have a working AdGuard that responds to DNS queries from your Tailnet.
+However AdGuard is **still not the default DNS server** for the Tailnet and also it has **no DNS rewrite rules** to point clients to your reverse proxy!{: .prompt-tip }

 ---